rwxrob/notes/Cycling/Carbs burned per watt per hour.md

 | 🧠 Liver glycogen  | Stored glucose released to maintain blood sugar and fuel early effort |
 | 💪 Muscle glycogen | Local energy stores in muscles used for moderate to high intensities  |
 | 🧬 Gluconeogenesis | Emergency glucose from protein/lactate (minor unless extreme effort)  |
-The human body only has three places to store glycogen
+The human body only has three places to store glycogen (fat is another system):

 | Storage Site       | Capacity (grams) | Energy (kcal)   | Notes                                                   |
 |--------------------|------------------|------------------|----------------------------------------------------------|